SeedSigner/seedsigner/README.md

 ### Step 2.
 Verifying that the *software images/binaries* are genuine

-Now that you have confirmed that you do have the real SeedSigner Project's Public Key (ie the 16 characters match) - you can return to your terminal window.
+Now that you have confirmed that you do have the real LumenSigner Project's Public Key (ie the 16 characters match) - you can return to your terminal window.
 Running  the *shasum* command, is the final verification step and will confirm (via file hashing) that the software code/image files, were also not altered since publication, or even during your download process.
-(Prior to version 0.6.0  , your verify command will check the .zip file which contains the binary files.)

  **On Linux or OSX:** Run this command
 ```
-shasum -a 256 --ignore-missing --check seedsigner.0.6.*.sha256
+shasum -a 256 --ignore-missing --check lumensigner.0.1.*.sha256
 ```

 **On Windows (inside Powershell):** Run this command
 ```
-CertUtil -hashfile  seedsigner_os.0.6.0.Insert_Your_Pi_Models_binary_here_For_Example_pi02w.img SHA256
+CertUtil -hashfile  lumensigner.0.1.0.Insert_Your_Pi_Models_binary_here_For_Example_pi02w.img SHA256
 ```
 On Windows, you must then manually compare the resulting file hash value to the corresponding hash value shown inside the .SHA256 cleartext file.
  <BR>

 Wait up to 30 seconds for the command to complete, and it should display:
 ```
-seedsigner_os.0.6.x.[Your_Pi_Model_For_Example:pi02w].img: OK
+lumensigner.0.1.x.[Your_Pi_Model_For_Example:pi02w].img: OK
 ```
-**If you receive the "OK" message** for your **seedsigner_os.0.6.x.[Your_Pi_Model_For_Example:pi02w].img file**, as shown above, then your verification is fully complete!
+**If you receive the "OK" message** for your **lumensigner.0.1.x.[Your_Pi_Model_For_Example:pi02w].img file**, as shown above, then your verification is fully complete!
 **All of your downloaded files have now been confirmed as both authentic and unaltered!** You can proceed to create/write your MicroSD card😄😄 !!

 If your file result shows "FAILED", then you must stop here immediately.
 Do not continue.
 Contact us for assistance at  the Telegram group address above.